Towards Fairness-Aware Federated Learning: FAFL Evaluation Metrics

 The higher the PCC value achieved by a given method, the fairer it is in terms of evaluating an FL participant's contribution to the FL model.
 The drawbacks of PCC are: i) it is sensitive to outliers; and ii) the result may be inaccurate if $\phi$ and $\phi^*$ are not linearly related since PCC assumes that the two data variables have a linear relationship.

-\item \textbf{Jain's Fairness Index (JFI)}: Jain’s index is a fairness measure widely used in computer networks and resource allocation (e.g., to identify underutilized communication channels).
-In \cite{divi2021new}, researchers adapted JFI to evaluate the fairness of personalized FL methods.
+\item \textbf{Jain's Fairness Index (JFI)}: Jain’s index \cite{Jain1998AQM} is a fairness measure widely used in computer networks and resource allocation (e.g., to identify underutilized communication channels).
+In \cite{divi2021new,Yae2020,Abdelmoniem2021OnTI}, researchers adapted JFI to evaluate the fairness in terms of uniform local performance across clients.
 It is computed as:

+where ${F_i(t)}$ is the local objective function of client $i$.
+The values of $JFI$ range from $\frac{1}{n}$ (i.e., most unfair) to 1 (i.e., most fair) where 1 means that all clients have the same performance (i.e., following performance distribution fairness).
+JRI is flexible enough to accommodate a variety of notions of fairness. ${F_i(t)}$ can also be replaced by the amount of information received by client $i$ \cite{Liu2022AFA} or the number of times of participation by client $i$ to quantify selection fairness.